micahwelf/Password_Encode/README.md

 in some way, so that anyone using a new version with an old will not perminantly lose something very important.
 (Algorithms can be chosen by command line options or by connected software).

+Right now I am releasing the code conditionally and temporarily to individuals for testing only and no commercial use other than testing feasability.
+If you want to download the project and improve it or treat it as GPL, then contact me so I can coordinate that effort with you and possibly incoporate your work into what I have here.
+Open Source is the best, but not everything should be so limited, since some things need to be funded for continuous support or are appropriately crafted as a sell-able product.
+I am, how-ever, strongly opposed to the concept of software patents.
+In my coding I would prefer just pretend they don't exist, since they shouldn't -- and actually, they obstruct the very purpose (regular-) patents were legalized for.
+Earlier law makers could not have forseen how huge a counter-intuitive impact patents have had on good software development.
+The only conceivable benefit I have observed is the general discouragement from the average person pirating DVDs or software that has been the subject of some investment.
+Microsoft and IBM didn't need patents to protect their work, since copyright law would have sufficed, and if copyright law wasn't quite adequate, a number of enhancements to cover cross-language transcriptions, penalties, and the like would have been enough.
+By the very mathematically constant nature of any computer algorithm, it will eventually be discovered and used, repeatedly.
+Inventions of a more physical nature are inherently different in that there are many, many, many more possibilities than anyone may ever observe in a life-time.
+How these two then compare in the context of furthering the development of science and wealth in the United States and the world, is that stopping the inevitable discovery and use of a computer algorithm slows the growth and development of the entire field of science and industry, while stopping duplicate production and sale of an idea patented as a non-algoritmic, physical invention focuses the profits to an individual or group, increasing industry and providing much needed incentive to put effort into the science and industry with the hope of reward.
+Since software patents have historically only slowed progress, and sometimes been ignored due to the ridiculously redundant effort of enforcing some of them, I am surprised that we as a nation still legally support them.
+To summarize my point, if Intel holds a patent for a particular design of chip, they exclusively support, develop, and profit financially from the chip and every one else benefits more from it; Whereas, if Intel also patents a software formula that would make software run 1/3 faster, utilizing the new chip, and then enforces that patent, everyone's progress slows, including even the incentive for Intel to keep inventing their way to the future.
+The software and designs they create may be their's, but the fundemental algorithm just like any principle founded idea, belongs to no one and is only bound to someone by patent laws with the intent that the whole of society will benefit.
+If I am ever (some long future day) approached about some software patent issue, I will very likely just archive my work and prepare an alternative for the public project, like others have done.
+Sometimes this process actually forces a programmer to innovate something better, plus I am a person of principle and do not intend any disrespect for someone else who has obtained a software patent.

+The .NET version was not made on the AdaCore GPL runtime, and though it will be open source, it is not yet and is not legally bound to be.
+When it is ready, the Ada version may be compiled onto .NET with the AdaCore GPL runtime, since it will be fine to make that item fully GPL, with the original code possibly being LGPL like all encryption framework and components should be.
+I want the code to enter general use when it is good enough to perform reliably for real use.
+I am not yet decided on whether I will Use an MIT, BSD, or LGPL license.
+They are very similar and essencially cover what I have intended.
+If you have any recommendations, send you comments to my GitHub user-name at gmail.com.
+This is my email as a programmer and is almost dedicated to that purpose.